gridland

 @gridland/testing works with any test runner that supports ESM:

-• Bun - Recommended, used in the Gridland test suite
+• Bun — Recommended; used by Gridland's own test suite

 • Vitest — Works with proper module resolution